JefffffC/Github-Practice/README.md

 ## Now, try to add a sentence about yourself below this line.
 ## Hi, I'm Rongzheng and I'm an ELDP intern at RBI
+## Hello, I'm Yueying and I'm currently a master student at Duke.